How to paint detailed snow?

 ARTICLES

-There will be more coming approximately monthly.
+There will be more coming very randomly.

 How do you start a painting?
 From an idea—and preferably, from inspiration.
 Sometimes they pop up nonstop and with such high motivation that your undergoing works tend to be pushed aside.
 For me, this happens to a problematic degree.
 I may get these inspirations from plain imagination, from my own or someone else's photograph, from listening to music, watching movies or other media...
 If the idea arises from imagination my goal is to make some kind of pencil sketch of it, as soon as possible.
 Photos or screencaptures from video I place into my computer's reference folder which I've scientifically accurately organized into subfolders along the lines of "upcoming" all the way to "maybe not".
 There's also a folder for the finished ones.